 Find a nearby hotel to rest your head.

 Keeneland Thoroughbred Racing is another racetrack that offers visitors a great experience.
 Their race season is in April and October.
 On race days they invite you to arrive early to take in the morning workouts.
-During race season visitors can also enjoy their Saturday Morning Breakfast With The Works program.
-They are open all year for self-guided tours and breakfast at the Track Kitchen.
-Stop by to browse their gift shop or visit the library.
+They even have a kids club!

 Find more Vacation Spots for Kids Who Love Horses.

 9. Head to the Louisville Slugger Factory & See Where Baseball Bats Are Made